 It’s natural for you as a parent/guardian to want to help your daughter.
 Knowing when and how to be helpful may be difficult in the beginning because you may not know exactly how she is coping.
 Your daughter may be quiet and withdrawn, retreating to her room, making it difficult to know if she wants to talk or be left alone.
 She may feel isolated or embarrassed because she is not menstruating and can’t take part in conversations about “periods” with her friends.
 It’s important to remember that most teenagers are naturally struggling for independence from their parents/guardians while at the same time seeking their support.
 The diagnosis of vaginal agenesis, treatment options, sexuality, and future fertility issues, make this struggle more complex than usual!

 - Encourage your daughter to ask questions and talk about her worries with you.There’s no right or wrong time to start a conversation with your daughter.
 Some parents and daughters find it easier to talk spontaneously while others prefer to plan a special time to chat such as during a walk together.

 - Encourage your daughter to ask questions and talk about her concerns with her health care providers.Suggest that your daughter keep a notebook of any questions and concerns she may have for her health care team: health care provider, nurse, social worker.
 Understand that she may want to talk with her members of her team alone, without you present.

 - Give your daughter as much privacy as possible.Privacy is important to the healthy development of all adolescents.
-Your daughter will need time alone in her bedroom to use the dilators.
+In particular, your daughter will need time alone in her bedroom should she choose to use dilators to create a vagina.
 If she shares a room with a sibling, be sure to arrange time when she can have the room to herself.

 - Reassure your daughter that you will ask her permission before talking about her diagnosis with anyone.Ask her if you may talk with one person who gives you support; for example, a favorite aunt.

 - Don’t worry if you aren’t sure how to answer some of your daughter’s questions.It is fine to say “I don’t know” and offer to help find the answers.
 If your daughter is interested in learning more, it may be a good idea to share research tasks.
-This can provide a safe way to talk about vaginal agenesis by shifting the focus from your daughter to the condition.
+This can provide a safe way to talk about MRKH by shifting the focus from your daughter to the condition.
 Your daughter’s medical team of experts can help answer questions, such as future fertility options.